webhead-GmbH/wh-bulk-price-update-for-woocommerce/readme.txt

 = Manual Installation =

-1. Upload the `wh-bulk-price-update` folder to the `/wp-content/plugins/` directory.
+1. Upload the `wh-bulk-price-update-for-woocommerce` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to `Products > Bulk Price Update` to start updating prices in bulk.